JonDum/ThatValidator/README.md

 field giving you errors before you've even finished typing!

-ThatValidator gets it right for an optmial user experience while working with any UI framework and being under 1.25kb gzip!
+ThatValidator gets it right for an optmial user experience while working with any UI framework and being under 1.25kb gzip and **no dependancies*!

 Visit http://jondum.github.io/ThatValidator for a pretty thing to look at.